 Of course, you'll also find them on the GMC Envoy that also uses the 4.2 L straight six engine.
-Replacing the camshaft position sensor on a trailblazer is an easy operation.
+Replacing the camshaft position sensor on a Trailblazer or Colorado is an easy operation.

 We've seen an increased failure rate of the variable valve timing actuator solenoid.
 This is especially true on high mileage engines and trucks with questionable maintenance and tune-up history.

 When the Trailblazer camshaft position timing actuator malfunctions, we often find check engine light codes set in the P0010 through P0015 range.
 You can also find a code P1345 which stands for a camshaft correlation error.

 I wanted to cover the Trailblazer camshaft position actuator problem first.
 What this part does is control the timing as part of the variable valve timing system.

 I'm a big believer in testing parts before replacing them.
 And there's a couple of quick checks we can make at the camshaft position actuator.
 First of all the specifications say that the solenoid coil should have a resistance of between 8 to 10 ohms.

 This is a quick and easy test using an inexpensive automotive meter.
 We can also check the signal wire and the ground integrity at the connector.

 This is because the failure relates to the oil passages in the camshaft position actuator.
 Therefore, the condition surfaces on high mileage vehicles or at any mileage with a lack of oil changes.